 i. have been in the military

-j. have lived near nuclear power plants, munitions manufacturing plants, chemical manufacturing plants, or toxic waste disposal sites
+j. have lived near nuclear power plants, munitions manufacturing plants, chemical manufacturing plants, oil refinery plants, electrical power generating plants, or toxic waste disposal sites

 Glutathione Supportive Foods Help Detoxify the Body

-Food sources that increase glutathione do so by providing the precursors of glutathione, or enhance its production by some other means.
+Food sources that increase glutathione do so by providing glutathione directly or its precursors, or enhance its production by some other means.

-The reason that the pill-form of glutathione doesn't work is because glutathione is manufactured inside the cell, or within the liver, from its three precursor amino acids, glycine, glutamic acid, and cysteine (which is toxic in the supplemental form).
+The reason that the pill-form of glutathione doesn't work is primarily because glutathione is manufactured inside the cell, or within the liver, from its three precursor amino acids, glycine, glutamic acid, and cysteine (which can be toxic in the supplemental form).
 So food sources that provide these amino acids is the most efficient way to improve glutathione levels in the body.

 Food sources of glutathione precursors include the following:

 a.
-Raw goat whey, cultured at home, (by simply leaving it out on the counter until the curds and whey separate) is one of the highest known source of glutathione precursor cysteine, and is readily absorbed.
-The dry powder of un-denatured whey protein is an acceptable option as long as it comes from antibiotic and hormone free, grass fed animals.
+Raw goat whey, cultured at home, (by simply leaving it out on the counter until the curds and whey separate, or adding Sacred Clay to accelerate the separation of curds & whey in one to three days depending on room temperature) is one of the highest known source of glutathione precursor cysteine, and is readily absorbed.
+The dry powder of un-denatured raw whey protein is an acceptable option as long as it comes from antibiotic and hormone free, grass fed animals.

-e. asparagus is the highest plant-based source of glutathione.
+e.
+Asparagus consumed raw is the highest plant-based source of glutathione.

 f.
-Okra is also naturally high and assists in the elimination of the mucoid plaque in the small intestines.
+Raw okra is also naturally high and assists in the elimination of the mucoid plaque in the small intestines.

 g.
 Rice bran, high in Alpha Lipoic Acid (ALA) promotes the synthesis of glutathione in the body.